oyvindln/vhs-decode/README.md

 **Note** SVHS NTSC Decks - Pricing for these units may be inflated, thus it's possible you can import PAL decks with NTSC support for 1/3rd the price.
 However, this only applies if conventional reference SVHS captures are required.

 Its good practice to not cross contaminate tapes, especially if dealing with mouldy or contaminated tapes.
-Always clean your tape track/drum/heads before and afterwards with 99.9% Isopropyl Alcohol, and lint free cloths/pads/paper.
+Always clean your tape track/drum/heads before and afterwards with 99.9% Isopropanol, and lint free cloths/pads/paper.
 This ensures less dropouts from dirty playback heads.

 It also helps to make sure to re-lubricate metal and plastic moving joints, cogs, and bearings, with appropriate grease and oil products, to avoid mechanical failures.